MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionprofile_observer.md

 ms.service: information-protection
 ms.topic: reference
 ms.author: bryanla
-ms.date: 01/13/2021
+ms.date: 04/23/2021
 ---

 # class ProtectionProfile::Observer
-Interface that receives notifications related to ProtectionProfile.
+Interface that receives notifications related to [ProtectionProfile](undefined).
 This interface must be implemented by applications using the protection SDK

 ## Summary